3 Common Co-Parenting Issues

 - Using your children as spies to find out what is being said or done in your co-parent’s house.

 No matter how you feel about the new person your co-parent is dating, you shouldn’t express these thoughts and feelings in front of your children.
-Your children are going to have their emotional reactions to this change of situation, and it’s your job to be their sounding board.
+Your children are going to have their own emotional reactions to this change of situation, and it’s your job to be their sounding board.

-You’ll want to have an open and honest conversation with your ex to set clear boundaries for this new significant other and the role he or she will play in raising the children and changing household rules.
-You also may have to accept that your ex and the person he or she is dating are going to do things differently from you.
+You’ll want to have an open and honest conversation with your co-parent to set clear boundaries for this new significant other and the role he or she will play in raising the children and changing household rules.
+You may also have to accept that your ex and the person he or she is dating are going to do things differently from you.
 If it’s not endangering your children or breaking the rules of your divorce decree or parenting agreement, you are going to have to let it go.

 Differences in parenting styles is an issue that comes up all the time, regardless of whether parents are married, divorced, separated, or have never been a couple at all.
-There are four types of parenting styles that are most often talked about by experts:
+There are four types of parenting styles most often talked about by experts:

 - Authoritarian – Strict